CS

 Feature Showdown

-The Audi SQ5 Sportback counters with heated front seats and power tailgate that the Ford F-150 does not offer.
+The Audi SQ5 Sportback counters with heated front seats, power tailgate and Bang & Olufsen audio that the Ford F-150 does not offer.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain